Skip to main content

 Install Kubernetes (k3s)

-k3s is a lightweight Kubernetes distribution that’s easy to install and suitable for single-server deployments:
+k3s is a lightweight Kubernetes distribution that’s easy to install and suitable for single-server deployments.
+For detailed instructions, see Environment setup.

 # Install k3s